How to Use a Paint Sprayer

 - Keep your arm moving.
 If you aren’t constantly moving the gun as you spray, you’ll get drips and runny paint.
 Remember that as long as the trigger is pulled, paint is coming out of the gun!
 It’s similar to using a can of spray paint – you shouldn’t pause or linger in one spot, and you should always have your arm moving as you work.

 - Activate the turbine before you start spraying.
-If you just partially pull on the trigger, the turbine will be activated but no spray will come out – you should generally do this to start the turbine before you actually start spraying.
+If you just partially pull on the trigger, the turbine will be activated but no spray will come out.
+You should generally do this to start the turbine before you actually start spraying.
 It’s a small detail, but it helps you have a smoother finish in the end!

 - Get closer than you’d think!
 The biggest tip I have is to get much closer to your project than you’d think you should.
 Your spray gun should never be more than 6-8 inches away from the project.
 This drastically reduces the overspray and gives a better finish overall.